RWTH-LTT/pbaesa/README.md

 ## License

-Distributed under the terms of the [BSD 3 Clause license][License], _pblcia_ is free and open source software.
+Distributed under the terms of the [BSD 3 Clause license][License], _pb-aesa_ is free and open source software.

 ## Issues